 When enabled, this setting allows teachers to score forum participation in the Gradebook.
 Advanced grading methods such as rubrics and grading guides may also be used by selecting different Grading Methods.

-NOTE: If using whole forum grading, scores will be recorded to the Gradebook, but if rubrics or grading are used, students must click the View grades button in the overall forum, not a specific post) to view their individual rubric or marking guide grades and comments.
+NOTE: If using whole forum grading, numeric scores will always be recorded to the Gradebook.
+When a rubric or a grading guide are used, students can also click the View grades button in the overall forum (not a specific post) to view their individual rubric or marking guide grades and comments.